BCS National Championship Game: History

-The Bowl Alliance and its predecessor, the Bowl Coalition, featured championship games in the 1992–1997 seasons.
+The Bowl Alliance and its predecessor, the Bowl Coalition, featured championship games for the 1992 thorough 1997 seasons.
 However, these could not always ensure a matchup between the top two ranked teams because of the lack of participation by the Big Ten and Pac-10.

 The BCS National Championship Game was initially rotated among the four participating bowl games: the Fiesta Bowl, Sugar Bowl, Orange Bowl, and Rose Bowl.
 However, beginning with the 2006 season, the BCS National Championship Game was added as a separate contest, played after New Year's Day.
 The game rotated its location among the Fiesta, Sugar, Orange, and Rose venues.